 - Deposits of bauxite, iron ore, gold and diamonds with significant geological potential.

 - Country accounts for c.
-25% of global bauxite reserves (Source: USGS).
+27% of global bauxite reserves (Source: The Bauxite Index).

 Transitioning to a Stable Democracy